CarlosMendonca/Slides-Power-Toys/README.md

 Change foreground color of text on all shapes (text boxes) selected or on the slide to either black or white, depending on which renders highest contrast with each shape's fill color.

 ## Tests
 There is limited test coverage on the [tests.js](./tests.js) file that uses [GasT](https://github.com/huan/gast).
-To run the tests, open the file on the Script Editor and run the gastTestRunner function and check the log.
+To run the tests, open the file on the Script Editor, run the gastTestRunner function and check the log.

 ## License
 Licensed under the [GNU GPL v2.0 license](./LICENSE).